bro-academy/frontend-course-5/lesson-5-bem.md

 ❤️ Modifiers correctly describe states or variations. <br /> Modifiers reflect states, sizes, types, or other variations of a block or element. <br />

-❤️ Modifiers must not include: <br />
+❤️ Classes must not include: <br />
 * Colors: Instead of `block--red`, use a more abstract name like `block--danger`.
 * Numbers: Instead of `block--1`, use descriptive names like `block--first`.
 * Tag names: Instead of `block--div`, use meaningful modifiers like `block--highlighted`.